Frequently Asked Questions

 Get warranty help straight from the government.How much does a CNG car conversion cost?

-This depends on the vehicle and where you get your CNG car conversion kit, but if you get it done right and use new parts it could be as much as $15,000 per vehicle.
+This depends on the vehicle and where you get your CNG car conversion kit, but if you get it done right and use new parts it could be as much as $8,000 per vehicle.
 You can see our pricing and available CNG conversion kits.
 This does not take into account Federal, State, or Local tax rebates, refunds, etc.... however you should know that unless the kit is EPA certified you probably won't qualify for any rebates.
-The common cost breakdown is about $1500 for the SkyCNG kit, about $1000 for the CNG cylinder (tank) for a car-- $2500 for a truck, and then the cost of labor which is about 15 labor hours times the typical rate of $75-100 per hour for a good shop.
+The common cost breakdown is about $1100 for the SkyCNG kit, about $1000 for the CNG cylinder (tank) for a car-- $2500 for a truck, and then the cost of labor which is about 15 labor hours times the typical rate of $75-100 per hour for a good shop.
 This puts you as much as $5,000 out the door.
 Price may vary depending on the type of vehicle and type of tank.
+Here's the breakdown of a typical pickup truck:

 What does CNG and NGV stand for?